Research Snapshot

 At $215.62, ALB is now sitting on the top of its own 52-week range after spending much of the prior cycle in a surplus-and-capitulation narrative.
 Once a lithium proxy gets back to the highs instead of stalling far below them, investors have to treat the move as a genuine regime shift candidate instead of a routine oversold rebound.

 CommodityNode’s refreshed forecast stack reinforces that tension rather than simplifying it.
-The 90-day consensus path now points to roughly $243.80 from $215.62, while the model split is wide: the Chronos-side path remains strongly bullish at about $275.76, while the TimesFM path is much flatter near $211.85.
+The 90-day consensus path now points to roughly $243.80 from $215.62, while the model split is wide: the Chronos-side path remains strongly constructive at about $275.76, while the TimesFM path is much flatter near $211.85.
 That is exactly the kind of setup where the market starts repricing the upside before the models fully agree.

 Why this matters